This information will help you get ready for your colonoscopy using a Suprep Bowel Prep Kit. Your doctor will give you a prescription for the kit.

 Do not take these medicines the day before or the day of your procedure:

-Get a letter from your doctor, if needed
+Get clearance letters from your doctor, if needed

-You may need to get a clearance letter before your procedure.
+You may need to get clearance letters from your doctor before your procedure.
 A clearance letter is a letter that says you can safely have the procedure.
 Your MSK doctor’s office must have your clearance letter at least 1 day before your procedure.

-Tell your MSK doctor if you have an AICD.
-You will need a clearance letter from your cardiologist (heart doctor).
+Tell your MSK healthcare provider if you have an AICD.
+If you do, you will need a clearance letter from your cardiologist (heart doctor).

 Arrange for someone to take you home